postspectacular/toxiclibs/readme1st/volume/README.txt

 are installed there too.
 You'll then need to restart Processing in order for it to find this new library.

+Please note that some examples are using syntax which is only supported since Processing 1.2.
+If you're getting strange compile errors, please ensure it has not to do with your version of Processing.

 Source code is available via Hg, instructions over here: http://hg.postspectacular.com/toxiclibs/source/